-To further heighten the importance of high-quality verification, new reliability challenges are materializing in deep submicron fabrication technologies (i.e., process technologies with minimum feature sizes below $0.25\mu m$).
+To further heighten the importance of high-quality verification, new reliability challenges are materializing in deep submicron fabrication technologies (i.e., process technologies with minimum feature sizes below $0.25\mu m$ ).
 Finer feature sizes result in an increased likelihood of noise-related faults, interference from natural radiation sources, and huge verification burdens brought on by increasingly complex designs.
 If designers cannot meet these new reliability challenges, they may not be able to enjoy the cost and speed advantages of these denser technologies.

 Noise-Related Faults Noise related faults are the result of electrical disturbances in the logic values held in circuits and wires.
-As process feature sizes shrink, interconnect becomes increasingly susceptible to noise induced by other wires [11, 14].
-This effect, often called crosstalk, is the result of increased capacitance and inductance due to densely packed wires [15].
-At the same time, designs employ lower supply voltages to decrease power dissipation, resulting in even more susceptibility to noise as voltage margins are decreased.
+As process feature sizes shrink, interconnect becomes increasingly susceptible to noise induced by other wires [4, 23].
+This effect, often called crosstalk, is the result of increased capacitance and inductance due to densely packed wires [2].
+At the same time, designs are using lower supply voltage levels to decrease power dissipation, resulting in even more susceptibility to noise as voltage margins are decreased.

-Natural Radiation Interference There are a number of natural radiation sources that can affect the operation of electronic circuits.
+Natural Radiation Interference There are a number of radiation sources in nature that can affect the operation of electronic circuits.
 The two most prevalent radiation sources are gamma rays and alpha particles.
 Gamma rays arrive from space.
-While most are filtered out by the atmosphere, some occasionally reach the surface of the earth, especially at higher altitudes [16].
-Alpha particles are created when atomic impurities (found in all materials) decay [17].
-When these energetic particles strike a very small transistor, they can deposit or remove sufficient charge to temporarily turn the device on or off, possibly creating a logic error [18, 14].
-Energetic particles strikes, sometimes called single-event radiation (SER), have been a problem for DRAM designs since the late 1970's when DRAM capacitors became sufficiently small to be affected by energetic particles [17].
+While most are filtered out by the atmosphere, some occasionally reach the surface of the earth, especially at higher altitudes [33].
+Alpha particles are created when atomic impurities (found in all materials) decay [21].
+When these energetic particles strike a very small transistor, they can deposit or remove sufficient charge to temporarily turn the device on or off, possibly creating a logic error [11, 23].
+Energetic particles have been a problem for DRAM designs since the late 1970's when DRAM capacitors became sufficiently small to be affected by energetic particles [21].

 It is difficult to shield against natural radiation sources.
-Gamma rays that reach the surface of the earth have sufficiently high momentum that they can only be stopped with thick, dense materials [16].
+Gamma rays that reach the surface of the earth have sufficiently high momentum that they can only be stopped with thick, dense materials [33].
 Alpha particles can be stopped with thin shields, but any effective shield would have to be free of atomic impurities, otherwise, the shield itself would be an additional source of natural radiation.
 Neither shielding approach is cost effective for most system designs.
-As a result, designers will likely be forced to adopt fault-tolerant design solutions to protect against SER-related upsets.
+As a result, designers will likely be forced to adopt fault-tolerant design solutions to protect against natural radiation interference.